.

 Whenever one is getting ready to eat, one must follow the etiquettes as exhibited and taught to us by Prophet Muhammad (ﷺ).
 The Prophet of Allah advised his companions to eat less rather than filling to their fullest:

 The Son of Adam will not fill a pot worse for himself than his stomach.
-It is enough for the Son of Adam to eat a few bites that strengthens his spine.
+It is enough for the Son of Adam to eat a few bites that strengthen his spine.
 If he likes to have more, then let him fill a third with food, a third with drink and leave a third for his breathing.

 The Prophet of Allah (ﷺ) always washed hands before settling down to eat, so as not to be harmed by any dirt that may be on them.
 He always hastened to eat when food was served to him by the host, for the Prophet of Allah always advised that a guest’s honouring the host is to hasten to accept his food and eat from it.
 If the host sees the guest not eating, he may think badly of him.
 So the guest has to reassure his hosts by hastening to eat his food, because that will reassure him.